-Whiplash from Low Impact Car Accidents
+Whiplash Attorney on Low Impact Car Accidents

 If you have recently been in a low impact collision, or if you’ve ever experienced ligament damage or facet joint injuries from a low impact car accident, you know how much pain it can cause.
 Frequently, people who have normal MRI’s, CT Scans or X-ray’s after a low impact car accident can’t understand why they remain in so much pain.
 But, make no mistake, the pain from damaged ligaments and whiplash is real.